jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-An `assertion`_ or `assert statement`_ is me telling the computer "DO NOT CONTINUE, IF this statement IS FALSE"
+An `assertion`_ or `assert statement`_ is a way for me to tell the computer "DO NOT CONTINUE, IF this statement IS FALSE", or said a different way "GO TO THE NEXT LINE, ONLY IF this statement IS TRUE".

-I use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before the computer can continue running the program.
+I use assertions_ in testing when making a program_ to make sure something is :ref:`True<test_what_is_true>` about the program_ before I continue building or to test ideas and see if they work, without worrying about if I will remember the ideas later.

-I also use them to test how the program_ behaves, for example when it is given inputs.
+I use them to test how the program_ behaves, for example when it is given inputs.
 Assertions_ can help catch things that make tests that were passing before to start failing when I add new lines of code.
-They also help me answer 2 questions
+They help me answer 2 questions

 * what is the same?
 * what is different?